WangFion/mvp-mode/README.md

 # Mvp-Mode
 An mvp mode package library can help you quickly build an mvp project.

-This project includes java version and kotlin version, For more information please see the [janshu website](https://www.jianshu.com/p/f660b475d381).
+This project includes java version and kotlin version, For more information please see the website of [mvp](https://www.jianshu.com/p/f660b475d381) and [gradle](https://www.jianshu.com/p/1bf4d5dee595).

 # Getting start